 \section{Conclusions and Future Work}

 The main contribution of this work is twofold.
 First, with Theorem~\ref{thm:iso}, we identified a combinatorial representation of string diagrams modulo commutative monoid structure.
 This correspondence relies on introducing a notion of right monogamous cospans, which is intermediate between the `vanilla' cospans characterising string diagrams modulo Frobenius structure, and the monogamous cospans characterising string diagrams modulo symmetric monoidal structure.
-The characterisation result relies on a factorisation result for right monogamous cospans, which requires some ingenuity: compared with similar theorems in~\cite{pt1,pt2} the increased sophistication is due to the fact that there is additional structure to consider both on the side of string diagrams (in contrast with~\cite[Theorem 25]{pt2}, which only accounts for symmetric monoidal structure) and of hypergraphs (in contrast with~\cite[Theorem 4.1]{pt1}, which accounts for generic hypergraph without monogamicity conditions).
-Note the work~\cite{Fritz}, which appeared at the same time as a preprint of our work\footnote{https://arxiv.org/pdf/2104.14686.pdf}, provides a result dual to Theorem~\ref{thm:iso}: instead of monoids, they consider props with a chosen commutative \emph{comonoid} structure --- called `CD-categories' or `gs-categories'.
-On the side of hypergraphs, instead of restricting monogamicity to right-monogamicity, they consider \emph{left-monogamicity}, which is essentially the dual notion.
+The characterisation result relies on a factorisation result for right monogamous cospans, and requires some sophistication: compared with similar theorems in~\cite{pt1,pt2} the increased complexity is due to the fact that there is additional structure to consider both on the side of string diagrams (in contrast with~\cite[Theorem 25]{pt2}, which only accounts for symmetric monoidal structure) and on the side of hypergraphs (in contrast with~\cite[Theorem 4.1]{pt1}, which accounts for generic hypergraph without monogamy conditions).